DMA-Latte: Expanding the Reach of DMA Offloads to Latency-bound ML Communication: ML Communication Need for DMA Offloads

-As model sizes and inputs scale, efficiently slicing weight (and/or activation) tensors across multiple GPUs and gathering them as needed is crucial for both performance (parallelism) and functionality (memory capacity).
-This is commonly used in fully sharded data parallelism (FSDP)~\cite{zhao2023fsdp} and sequence parallel (SP)~\cite{korthikanti2023reducing}.
-Such aggregation of tensors is achieved by an \textit{all-gather} (AG) collective shown in Figure~\ref{fig:allgather_alltoall}(left), where each GPU starts with a sub-array and receives the remaining sub-arrays from other GPUs.
+Techniques such as fully sharded data parallelism (FSDP)~\cite{zhao2023fsdp} and sequence parallel (SP)~\cite{korthikanti2023reducing} shard weights and/or inputs/activations across multiple GPU devices which are aggregated as the model execution progresses.
+Such aggregation of tensors is achieved by an \textit{all-gather} (AG) collective shown in Figure~\ref{fig:allgather_alltoall} (left), where each GPU starts with a sub-array and receives the remaining sub-arrays from other GPUs.
 In other words, each GPU sends its respective sub-array to all other GPUs.
-Another commonly employed collective is \textit{all-to-all} (AA), wherein each GPU starts with a complete array but exchanges sub-arrays with all other GPUs as shown in Figure~\ref{fig:allgather_alltoall}(right).
+Another commonly employed collective is \textit{all-to-all} (AA), wherein each GPU starts with a complete array but exchanges sub-arrays with all other GPUs as shown in Figure~\ref{fig:allgather_alltoall} (right).
 In other words, all participating GPUs collectively perform a transpose operation.
 Mixture-of-expert (MoE) models in an expert-parallel setup use AA; each GPU exchanges tokens with other GPUs based on the tokens’ expert preference as determined by the routing layer~\cite{rajbhandari2022deepspeed}.
 Models also heavily use \textit{reduce-scatter} (RS) collective to reduce gradients from data-parallel model instances and to aggregate partial dot-products in tensor parallelism~\cite{ShoeybiPatwary2019-megatronlm}.
 RS has a similar communication pattern as AA, except the sub-arrays received from other GPUs are reduced (e.g., summed) with the local sub-array.
-Since DMAs lack compute support, not all of RS can be offloaded to DMAs.
-Thus, we focus in this work on optimizing DMA offload of AG and AA collectives and discuss possible optimizations for RS in Section~\ref{subsec:reduce-scatter}.
+Since DMAs lack compute support today, not all of RS can be offloaded to DMAs.
+As such, we focus on optimizing DMA offload of AG and AA collectives and discuss possible optimizations for RS in Section~\ref{disc}.